fastmcp-me/puppeteer-vision-mcp/README.md

 ### AI-Driven Interaction

-The system uses GPT-4 Vision capabilities to analyze web pages and intelligently handle various interactive elements:
+The system uses vision-capable AI models to analyze web pages and intelligently handle various interactive elements:

 1. The scraper takes a screenshot of the page
-2. The screenshot is sent to OpenAI's GPT-4 with instructions to identify interactive elements
+2. The screenshot is sent to the configured vision model (set via `VISION_MODEL`, defaults to `gpt-4.1`)
 3. The AI returns a structured response with the recommended action
 4. The system executes the recommended action (click, type, scroll, wait)
 5. This process repeats for a configurable number of attempts (default: 3)

+You can use any OpenAI-compatible API that supports vision capabilities by setting the appropriate environment variables.
+This allows for flexibility in choosing providers based on cost, performance, or regional availability.

 The AI can detect and handle:
 - Buttons to click (e.g., "Accept Cookies", "Continue Reading", "I Agree")